inspire [in-spahyuh r]

 Where it began...

-iNSPiRE kicked off in Queenstown in January 2019 when Kirsty led 4 weeks of school holiday programmes to two age groups of young people (aged 6-10 and 10-14); every week was a great success and the kids loved the alternative and holistic style of learning.
+iNSPiRE kicked off in Queenstown in January 2019 when Kirsty led 4 weeks of school holiday programmes to two age groups of young people (aged 6-10 and 10-14); every week was enjoyable and fun and the kids loved the alternative and holistic style of learning.
 Each session was engaging, challenging and left time for reflection.

 Kirsty is very creative and loves young people to learn through games, words of affirmations/mantras, interactions with others and is keen to develop their awareness of ‘the bigger picture’.